Join the Newcomers’ Meetings and learn more about IWAK

 - Women who have lived outside Poland as an expatriate for at least 5 years.

-It is possible to join IWAK at any time during the year and if you join after September, the remaining membership fee for new members is determined as follows:
+It is possible to join IWAK at any time during the year.
+For new members joining from February 2022 or later, the membership fee is a symbolic 50 złoty.

-Fees may be paid either in cash at one of our Coffee Mornings or Newcomers’ Meetings, or by electronic bank transfer to the account below.
+Fees payable by electronic bank transfer to the account below.
 Please title the transfer MEMBERSHIP and INCLUDE YOUR NAME AS REFERENCE.
-Fees are non-refundable and all renewal fees for existing members are due by 15 Oct.
+Fees are non-refundable and all renewal fees for existing members are due by the end of September.

 Bank Address: Bank Pekao S.A, Rynek Glowny 31, Kraków